iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

+> Very disappointed to find that the app doesn't record activities offline.
+Useless.<br> :date: __2021-03-07 09:02:45__

 > This app still loses data even after the update to correct.
 Recorded my walk yesterday but when I opened the app an hour later to record data, it showed nothing for the day.
 No historic info is being kept for more than a few hours..<br> :date: __2021-03-05 18:15:16__